 State of Play

-Three layouts have been conceived so far (the shaded green areas above).
+Three layouts have been conceived so far.
 The individual trackplans for each layout are simple affairs, but all contain a certain operational scope in the form of shunting puzzles.
-This is important to me, as I would not get full satisfaction from just building dioramas.
+This is important to me, as I would not get full satisfaction from static dioramas.
 The three layouts are in various stages of progress:

 1. The bay (above) was the first of the layouts and is complete.
 It shows the bay platform at Farthing ca. 1904-1908, and draws on selected freely combined features from the bays at Newbury station.

 2. The depot (above) is also complete.
 It shows part of a large goods depot, seen from the inside and looking out.
 The period here is ca. 1900-1904.
 It freely mixes features from the old goods depots at Windsor, Reading and Hockley.

 3. The sidings (above) is under construction.
 The layout focuses on the remains of the old North & South Railway station at Farthing, long since swallowed up by the GWR and now converted to serve local industries and merchants.
 The layout was inspired by arrangements at Stratford on Avon, Witney Goods and Gloucester Old Yard.